Feyerabend/cc/ch07/addition/signals/README.md

 continuous signal at regular clock ticks and writing those numbers down.

-*Why discrete signals are necessary.* Storing a continuous signal requires infinite precision and infinite storage -- both impossible.
+*Why discrete signals are necessary.* Storing a continuous signal requires infinite precision and infinite storage--both impossible.
 Discrete sampling reduces the representation to a finite (or countably infinite) sequence of numbers, which computers can store, transmit, and process.
-The key question -- addressed in the next section -- is how fast we must sample to avoid losing information.
+The key question--addressed in the next section--is how fast we must sample to avoid losing information.